[email protected] (318) 202-2717

 My greatest desire is to provide a safe space for every client to share their life and hardships with me.
 I believe that my clients are the experts of their own lives and experiences.
 As a therapist, I hope to provide a calm, empathetic, and judgment-free environment for clients to explore their thoughts, emotions, and experiences freely.
 I will walk alongside each and every client and provide individualized treatment for their specific needs.
 I hope to help clients gain self-awareness and understand their true potential while exploring the tools they already have to cope and grow from difficult life experiences.
 I view the therapeutic relationship as one in which all parties can learn and grow through gaining new perspectives from one another.
 Ultimately, I believe that all behavior makes sense in context.

-I adore working with children.
-But I truly find fulfillment in helping all people find the words to ascribe to the situation in which they find themselves.
+I adore working with both children and adults.
+I am currently working on certifications to be able to serve our population with special needs and are on the autism spectrum.
+And I truly find fulfillment in helping all people find the words to ascribe to the situation in which they find themselves.
 I find that when we can name what we are feeling, we can more accurately work through whatever it is that we are dealing with, whether that be trauma, depression, anxiety, general life questions and transitions, or dealing with complex family issues.
 I am here to be a partner because that is where I find my fulfillment.

 PT, DPT,COMT M3 Physio